 European Green Leaf Award

 The 2019 European Green Leaf title was awarded to both Cornellà de Llobregat in Spain and Horst aan de Maas in the Netherlands.
 In 2018, the European Green Leaf Award was jointly awarded to the Belgian city of Leuven and Swedish City of Växjö.
 The Irish city of Galway was the European Green Leaf for 2017.
-The Spanish city of Mollet del Vallès and the Portuguese city of Torres Vedras were the winners of the inaugural European Green Leaf.
-The competition recognises the commitment of cities to better environmental outcomes.
+The Spanish city of Mollet del Vallès and the Portuguese city of Torres Vedras were the winners of the inaugural European Green Leaf Awards in 2015.
+The European competition recognises a city’s commitment to better environmental outcomes.
 The scheme has a particular focus on efforts that generate green growth and new jobs.

 Read the Mollet del Vallès press release here.